Strahd von Zarovich: Portrayal in novels and modules

 Rob Bricken of Io9 highlighted the portrayal of Strahd in Vampire of the Mists (1991) as both "genuinely compelling" and "immensely evil on occasion".
 The novel centers on the "uneasy camaraderie" between Jander and Strahd, with Jander having little choice but to remain in Barovia.
 Bricken noted that Strahd enjoys Jander's company while simultaneously tormenting him with "horrific acts of cruelty", aware of how much Jander "hates it".
 Bricken commented that Strahd shows emotional range where he is "quick to anger, but quick to calm down again"; however, Bricken concluded that while Strahd is "technically a complex character", his complexities "aren't complex".
 Bricken also viewed Strahd as "a Dracula", noting he has a "driverless carriage and castle doors that open on his own.
 His castle is completely decrepit other than his library and study, because he's classy like that".

+Cacciatore wrote that the character's "enduring popularity is in part tied to Ravenloft and Curse of Strahd being exceptional adventures that defined eras of D&D".
 Rory Bristol, in a review Curse of Strahd (2016) for GeekDad, highlighted Strahd as a classic horror genre villain – the "centuries-old vampire" has powers such as regeneration, shapeshifting into mist or bat, and "a trio of legendary abilities" which make him "the nightmare you've been looking for.
 His obsession for power, victory, and domination have made him a cruel master with a Lawful Evil disposition".
 Bristol noted that Strahd has a tragic obsession of finding the reincarnation of "his one true love".
 He also highlighted that Strahd does not fear the player adventuring party as he orchestrated their "journey to his realm, for his own sinister purposes".

 In his Bleeding Cool review of Dungeons and Dragons: Shadows of the Vampire (November 2016), Gavin Sheehan praised the story as a standout due to its focus on "one of the longest-running villains in the game, Strahd von Zarovich from the Ravenloft adventures".
 Sheehan highlighted that "Strahd is the vampire of all vampires in this world", noting that the character brings "the usual array of horror, darkness, bloodshed, and standing guard in the middle of the night so you don't join his army of darkness".
 He commented that this adventure is for the fans of "horror or just the ever-present danger that comes with certain kinds of storytelling".